MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 **Use dynamic service discovery.** Dynamic service discovery is the process of automatically detecting and registering services in a distributed system.
 It allows clients to discover available services without being tightly coupled to specific instances.
 Clients shouldn't be able to take a direct dependency on a specific instance in the workload.
 This approach provides flexibility and scalability to the system.
 To avoid these dependencies, you should use a proxy to distribute and redistribute client connections.
 The proxy acts as an intermediary between clients and services, distributing client requests and managing connections.
 It provides a layer of abstraction that allows services to be added or removed without affecting clients.

 **Add retry logic.** Adding retry logic to an application when scaling is important to handle temporary failures and maintain application availability and reliability.
 When you scale an application, especially in a distributed system, there's a possibility of increased load and potential failures due to various factors such as network issues, resource limitations, or service disruptions.
 The retry logic allows the application to automatically retry failed operations, such as connecting to a service or making a network request, after a certain period of time.
 Retry logic helps to mitigate transient failures and gives the system a chance to recover without causing disruptions or affecting user experience.
-To add retry logic to your application, you can follow these steps:
+To add retry logic to your application:

-- **Identify the operations or services that require retry logic.** These operations or services can include database connections, API calls, or any other external dependencies.
+- Identify the operations or services that require retry logic.
+These operations or services can include database connections, API calls, or any other external dependencies.
-- **Determine the appropriate retry strategy based on the specific requirements of your application.** The configuration might involve setting the number of retries, the time interval between retries, and any extra conditions for retrying.
+- Determine the appropriate retry strategy based on the specific requirements of your application.
+The configuration might involve setting the number of retries, the time interval between retries, and any extra conditions for retrying.
-- **Implement the retry logic in your application code.** Wrap the relevant operations or service calls in a retry loop, or, use libraries or frameworks that provide built-in retry functionality.
+- Implement the retry logic in your application code.
+Wrap the relevant operations or service calls in a retry loop, or, use libraries or frameworks that provide built-in retry functionality.

 **Use background tasks.** When an application scales, it means that it can handle an increasing workload or a higher number of concurrent requests.
 Offloading intensive tasks as background tasks allows the main application to handle user requests without resource-intensive operations overwhelming it.
 To offload tasks as background tasks, you can follow these steps:

-1. *Identify the tasks:* Find the CPU-intensive and I/O-intensive tasks in your application that you can offload.
+1. Find the CPU-intensive and I/O-intensive tasks in your application that you can offload.
 These tasks typically involve heavy computations or interactions with external resources such as databases or network operations.
-1. *Support background tasks:* Design your application to support background tasks.
+1. Design your application to support background tasks.
 Decouple the intensive tasks from the main application logic and provide a mechanism to start and manage background tasks.
-1. *Implement the background tasks:* Implement background task processing with appropriate technologies or frameworks.
+1. Implement background task processing with appropriate technologies or frameworks.
 Include features provided by your programming language or platform, such as asynchronous programming, threading, or task queues.
 Contain intensive operations in separate tasks or threads.
 These tasks can be run concurrently or scheduled to run at specific intervals.
-1. *Distribute background tasks.* If there are many background tasks, or the tasks require substantial time or resources, spread the work across multiple compute units, such as worker roles or background jobs.
+1. Distribute background tasks if there are many background tasks, or the tasks require substantial time or resources.
 For one possible solution, see the [Competing consumers pattern](/azure/architecture/patterns/competing-consumers).

 **Enable distributed tracing.** Distributed tracing is a technique used to track and monitor requests as they flow through a distributed system.
 It allows you to trace the path of a request as it travels across multiple services and components, providing valuable insights into the performance and efficiency of your system.
 Distributed tracing is important for performance efficiency because it helps identify bottlenecks, latency issues, and areas for optimization within a distributed system.
 You can pinpoint where delays or inefficiencies occur and take appropriate actions to improve performance by visualizing the flow of a request.
 To enable distributed tracing, consider: